w00tyd00d/iturtle-cc/README.md

 # ITurtle: The Iterative Turtle Library

-ITurtle is a wrapper library built to add iterative functionality ComputerCraft turtles in a declarative fashion.
+ITurtle is a wrapper library built to add iterative functionality to ComputerCraft turtles in a declarative fashion.
 Many of the default turtle methods have been given a `count` parameter to allow repetition of the same instruction, along with the addition of many new quality of life functions to aid in complex turtle program development.
 <br>
 <br>